GwadeSteve/MTTL-Research-Malaria/README.md

 ## Qualitative Visualizations

-The model produces four simultaneous outputs from a single input image.
+The model can produce four simultaneous outputs from a single input image.
 Here are some examples:

 **1. 3-Class Detection ( With focus on Infected cells )**